• Home

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

-Everything you need to know is included in this quick video, but feel free to read on for more details!
+Everything you need to know is included in this short video tutorial, but feel free to read on for more details!

 First, you’ll want to pick out a fabric of your choice.
 Duck and canvas are popular choices for totes due to their strength and resilience.
 I had something else in mind, as you’ll see below.